subaklab/GuidanceSDK/README.md

 Structure
 =========
 -	**demo**: a visual tracking project by using Guidance SDK
--	**doc**: API details
+-	**doc**: documentations
 -	**examples**: examples for USB, UART and ROS
 -	**include**: Header file of Guidance SDK
 -	**lib**: Library files for Windows
 -	**so**: Library files for Linux

-Also notice that, to enable fast download for ROS users, we have a separate ROS repo with much smaller size: [GuidanceSDKROS](https://github.com/dji-sdk/GuidanceSDKROS).
+Also notice that, to enable fast download for ROS users, we have a separate ROS repo with much smaller size: [Guidance-SDK-ROS](https://github.com/dji-sdk/Guidance-SDK-ROS).

 Usage
 =========